MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/frameworktemplate.md

 ## -remarks
 FrameworkTemplate has a [ContentPropertyAttribute](../microsoft.ui.xaml.markup/contentpropertyattribute.md) that indicates that its XAML content property is named "Template".
 FrameworkTemplate doesn't define a property of that name, nor do its derived types that have a practical usage ([ControlTemplate](../microsoft.ui.xaml.controls/controltemplate.md), [DataTemplate](datatemplate.md)).
 The content of a FrameworkTemplate is a root element that should be created when the template is applied to the object being templated, and isn't a conventional property in the object model.
 Content of a FrameworkTemplate is handled specially by the XAML parser when content is created from a template.

-For more info on how to use templates, see [ControlTemplate](../microsoft.ui.xaml.controls/controltemplate.md) and [Quickstart: Control templates](/previous-versions/windows/apps/hh465374(v=win.10)).
+For more info on how to use templates, see [ControlTemplate](../microsoft.ui.xaml.controls/controltemplate.md) and [XAML Control templates](/windows/apps/design/style/xaml-control-templates).

 ### **FrameworkTemplate** derived classes